Moist and Zesty Lemon Curd Cake

 This Lemon Curd Cake is super moist and has three layers of fluffy lemon cake that are filled with zesty homemade lemon curd and topped with creamy lemon buttercream frosting.
 It is the perfect blend of tart and sweet from fresh lemon zest and juice.
 Plus, with the option to add meringue decorations, it’s a showstopper dessert that’s great for any party or occasion!

-The optional meringue decorations in this recipe make it a showstopper dessert that’s perfect for any special occasion, too.
-Whether you’re hosting a brunch, a baby shower, or a summer barbecue, this lemon curd cake is the recipe you need!
+The optional meringue decorations in this recipe also totally make it a showstopper dessert that’s perfect for any special occasion, too.
+It’s just an extra touch you can add to take it to the next level if you want!

 You will need a whole bag of lemons (about 8) for this recipe.
 4 lemons will need to be zested.
 8 lemons will need to be juiced, but you can juice the lemons that will be zested too.